Advice for new contributors¶

 Sometimes it can be scary to put your opinion out to the world and say “this ticket is correct” or “this patch needs work”, but it’s the only way the project moves forward.
-The contributions of the broad Django community ultimately have a much greater impact than that of the core developers.
-We can’t do it without YOU!
+The contributions of the broad Django community ultimately have a much greater impact than that of the core team.
+We can’t do it without you!

 Err on the side of caution when marking things Ready For Check-in